dev-sec/hardening/README.md

 ## Usage with `knife-solo`

-The usage is as simple as possible.
-With two commands you harden your server in less than 5 minutes.
+The is kept as simple as possible.
+With just two commands you are able to harden your server in less than 5 minutes.

 ```bash
 # download this kitchen